Punta Corcho

 Planning a Visit

 Punta Corcho is located at Rafael E. Melgar Supermanzana 01 Manzana 6 Lote 01-01, 77580 Puerto Morelos, Quintana Roo.
-The $$ price range positions it well below the $$$$-tier coastal restaurants in the region, making it accessible for a meal that does not require the planning infrastructure of a tasting-menu reservation.
+The $$$ price tier places it in a premium bracket for the area.
 Puerto Morelos is reachable from Cancún International Airport in roughly 35 to 40 minutes by road, and the town centre is compact enough that most restaurants, including Punta Corcho, are within walking distance of the main square.
-No booking method or specific hours are listed in our data, so confirming availability directly on arrival or through local inquiry is advisable, particularly during the high-season months of December through March when the Riviera Maya corridor sees its heaviest visitor volume.

 For reference across the wider Yucatán Peninsula dining scene, Huniik in Merida and HA' in Playa del Carmen round out the regional Michelin-recognised tier.
 Further afield in Mexico's wine and produce regions, Animalón in Valle de Guadalupe, Lunario in El Porvenir, Olivea Farm to Table in Ensenada, and Pangea in San Pedro Garza García represent comparable commitments to regional sourcing and technique at varying price tiers.